iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector/methods/processprotecteddata.md

 ## Return value example

-This method returns a taskId, a unique identifier associated with a task currently running on the iExec Bellecour blockchain.
-It uniquely identifies the specific execution of the application (data processing) on the blockchain.
+This method returns a taskId, a unique identifier associated with a task currently running on the iExec Bellecour side chain.
+You may monitor task execution with the [iExec blockchain explorer](https://explorer.iex.ec).

 ```javascript
 0xabcd1234...